ezzing/3DLayout-documentation/1-Introduction.md

 ### Main Options

-These are the main options in the canvas area.
+These are the main options in the canvas area:

 <img class="w100" src="./layout-doc-imgs/new-img/mainoptions.png" alt="mainoptions" />

-All this buttons are the **main options custom buttons**.
+All these buttons are the **main options custom buttons**.
 You can customize this set of buttons by hidding some of them, by sorting them, or by adding new buttons.

 The default custom buttons are: